vuoteen/subscribers-userbase/README.md

 The only filter is selecting the dense_rank = 1 which is keeping only the latest price point of the subscription lifecycle.
 This is the only reason why we needed to create a cte in the first place, as it's not possible to create a rank and filter it in the same query due to MySQL execution order.<br> If we were using Snowflake for example, we could use QUALIFY operator in the dense_rank command to filter it immediately, skipping the cte.

-Lastly the required grouping is set up and ordering to improve data visibility.
+Lastly the required grouping is set up with ordering to improve data visibility.

+## PowerBI dashboard

+The "subscription_breakdown" view, which is going to be the main data source for the analysis, has been loaded into PowerBI through the MySQL Server connection.
+The four tables from the database, although technically redudant, have been loaded as well to help visualize data relationships.
+Additionally two additional tables are added (via xlsx fines) with relatioships created to the view - "new_season_price" which holds target prices for the price increase initiative and "fx_rates" which will be used in the financial piece of the analysis.